 A constrained sequence is one that had an opportunity to change because it was mutated in an individual in a population, but the mutation was not fixed in the genome sequence of the species because of selective pressure against the change.
-Thus, there could have been a substitution, but purifying selection rejected it.
-Another measure of constraint, called genomic evolutionary rate profiling or GERP [16], explicitly models this process and estimates the number of "rejected substitutions" (Fig. 19.9).
-Another method, binCons, models the substitution frequency as a binomial distribution, with the contribution of alignments of different species weighted according to their phylogenetic distance from the reference species [52].
+Thus there could have been a substitution, but purifying selection rejected it.
+Another measure of constraint, called Genomic Evolutionary Rate Profiling or GERP (Cooper et al. 2005), explicitly models this process and estimates the number of "rejected substitutions."
+(Fig. Q.9) Another method, binCons, models the substitution frequency as a binomial distribution, with the contribution of alignments of different species weighted according to their phylogenetic distance from the reference species (Margulies et al. 2003).

 In a region evaluated by these methods, some segments are identified as being under constraint by all three, and others are found by only one.
 Each approach has value, and each has some unique advantages and some idiosyncratic problems.
-Thus, it is useful to combine the output of each to generate sets of "multispecies conserved sequences" [53, 79].
-The strict, moderate, and relaxed sets correspond to the MCSs found by intersection, inclusion in at least two, or the union of the three sets.
-The example shown in Fig. 19.9 illustrates strong constraint not only in the coding exons but also in the introns.
-Experimental tests on two of these intronic constrained elements show that they affect the level of expression from a linked promoter [71].
+Thus it is useful to combine the output of each to generate sets of "multispecies conserved sequences" (Margulies et al. 2007; The ENCODE Project Consortium 2007).
+The strict, moderate and relaxed sets correspond to the MCSs found by intersection, inclusion in at least two, or the union of the three sets.
+The example shown in Fig. Q.9 shows strong constraint not only in the coding exons but also in the introns.
+Experimental tests on two of these intronic constrained elements show that they affect the level of expression from a linked promoter (Schwartz et al. 2003a).